datajoely/kedro-rich/README.md

 ### Kedro `list-datasets` commands

-This in time could replace the `kedro catalog list` command with something easier to parse both by humans and machines.
+In time, this could replace the `kedro catalog list` command with something easier to parse both by humans and machines.

 The `kedro list-datasets` command will produce a table view of datasets and their associated pipelines: